Losing the most beautiful part of our life, our father!

 He taught me to be good to

 everyone.
-Be the best of what you can be.
-Even to the one who is not to you.
+Be the best you can be, even to the one who is not you.
 He

-didn’t believe in revenges.
+didn’t believe in revenge.
 He didn’t believe in ‘responding the same way’ but

 rather ‘responding in his own way’, a subtle way.